epireve/um-research/project_plan.md

 2. **Dashboard Development Phase** (Future): Creating an interactive web application that allows students to search for and match with potential supervisors based on their research interests and requirements.

 ## Current Status
-We have collected profile data for multiple research supervisors from the Software Engineering Department at the University of Malaya.
+We have collected and enriched profile data for multiple research supervisors from the Software Engineering Department at the University of Malaya.
 The data includes academic backgrounds, contact information, research interests, publications, supervised students, and other relevant information.
 The data is stored in YAML format in the `profiles/` directory.

-We have completed several important cleanup tasks, including:
+We have completed several important tasks, including:
-- Profile data verification and merging of extracted data into existing profiles
+- Profile data verification and merging of extracted data into existing profiles using AI assistance
 - Creation of a standardized profile format and schema documentation
 - Implementation of profile validation tools
 - Development of comprehensive documentation for the repository structure and methodology
 - Complete reorganization of the repository structure following the defined standards
+- AI-assisted merging of extracted data for all supervisor profiles

-The current focus is on refining data processing pipelines and preparing for the dashboard development phase.
+The current focus is on documentation improvement, refining data processing pipelines, and preparing for the dashboard development phase.

 ## To-Do List